Creation myth: Definitions

-China has had many more creation myths transmitted throughout history and written down than most other countries and successors to prior civilizations.

 Meaning and function

+Creation myths have been around since ancient history and have served important societal roles.
+Over 100 "distinct" ones have been discovered.
 All creation myths are in one sense etiological because they attempt to explain how the world formed and where humanity came from.
 Myths attempt to explain the unknown and sometimes teach a lesson.

 Ethnologists and anthropologists who study origin myths say that in the modern context theologians try to discern humanity's meaning from revealed truths and scientists investigate cosmology with the tools of empiricism and rationality, but creation myths define human reality in very different terms.
 In the past, historians of religion and other students of myth thought of such stories as forms of primitive or early-stage science or religion and analyzed them in a literal or logical sense.
 Today, however, they are seen as symbolic narratives which must be understood in terms of their own cultural context.
-Charles Long writes: "The beings referred to in the myth – gods, animals, plants – are forms of power grasped existentially.
+Charles Long, for example, writes: "The beings referred to in the myth – gods, animals, plants – are forms of power grasped existentially.
 The myths should not be understood as attempts to work out a rational explanation of deity."

 While creation myths are not literal explications, they do serve to define an orientation of humanity in the world in terms of a birth story.
 They provide the basis of a worldview that reaffirms and guides how people relate to the natural world, to any assumed spiritual world, and to each other.
 A creation myth acts as a cornerstone for distinguishing primary reality from relative reality, the origin and nature of being from non-being.
 In this sense cosmogonic myths serve as a philosophy of life – but one expressed and conveyed through symbol rather than through systematic reason.
-And in this sense they go beyond etiological myths (which explain specific features in religious rites, natural phenomena or cultural life).
+And in this sense they go beyond etiological myths (which explain specific features in religious rites, natural phenomena, or cultural life).
 Creation myths also help to orient human beings in the world, giving them a sense of their place in the world and the regard that they must have for humans and nature.

-Historian David Christian has summarised issues common to multiple creation myths:
+Historian David Christian has summarized issues common to multiple creation myths:

-Each beginning seems to presuppose an earlier beginning. ...
-Instead of meeting a single starting point, we encounter an infinity of them, each of which poses the same problem. ...
-There are no entirely satisfactory solutions to this dilemma.
-What we have to find is not a solution but some way of dealing with the mystery ....
-And we have to do so using words.
-The words we reach for, from God to gravity, are inadequate to the task.
-So we have to use language poetically or symbolically; and such language, whether used by a scientist, a poet, or a shaman, can easily be misunderstood.